sageling/resource-management/README.md

 # resource-management
 Takes input from files containing "departments" and items that department desires, and uses a global budget to buy items for each department.

-This project was created in cooperation with a partner, Jany Hernandez.
+This project was created for a college course in cooperation with a partner, Jany Hernandez.
 Unfortunately, I no longer possess the external notes that were taken of each other's contributions.

+### Created in Java, using Eclipse IDE.

 The Item and Department classes define the basic objects the driver class resourceManagement and our priority queue work with.
 /nWhen the program runs, resourceManagement searches for predefined text files that each contain one department, its desired items, and the price of each desired item.
 If it finds each text file it was instructed to look for, it hands them to PriorityQueue to be contained.